ZhgChg.Li

 }

-Here, we extract the Protocol because we might use other storage methods to replace PINCache in the future.
-Therefore, other programs should rely on the Protocol rather than the Class instance when using it.
+Here, the Protocol is extracted separately because other storage methods may replace PINCache in the future.
+Therefore, other code depends on the Protocol rather than the Class instance.

-For linear playback, you just need to keep appending new Data to the Cache Data, but the real situation is much more complicated.
-The user might play Range 0~100 and then directly Seek to Range 200–500 for playback.
-How to merge the existing 0-100 Data with the new 200–500 Data is a big problem.
+For linear playback, simply appending new data to the cached data is enough.
+However, in reality, it’s more complex.
+Users might play Range 0–100, then directly seek to Range 200–500; how to merge the existing 0–100 data with the new 200–500 data becomes a major challenge.

-⚠️ Data merging issues can lead to terrible playback glitches…
+⚠️ Data merging issues can cause severe playback glitches….

-The answer here is, we do not handle non-continuous data; because our project is only for audio, and the files are just a few MB (≤ 10MB), considering the development cost, we didn’t do it.
-I only handle merging continuous data (for example, currently having 0~100, and the new data is 75~200, after merging it becomes 0~200; if the new data is 150~200, I will ignore it and not merge).
+The answer here is, we do not handle non-continuous data; since this project is audio only and the files are just a few MB (≤ 10MB), we decided not to implement it to save development cost.
+I only handle merging continuous data (for example, if we currently have 0~100 and the new data is 75~200, after merging it becomes 0~200; if the new data is 150~200, I will ignore it and not merge).

-If you want to consider non-continuous merging, besides using other methods for storage (to identify the missing parts), you also need to be able to query which segment needs a network request and which segment is taken locally during the Request.
-Considering this situation, the implementation will be very complicated.
+If considering non-continuous merging, besides using other methods for storage (able to identify missing parts), the request must also be able to query which segments require network requests and which come from local cache.
+Implementing this scenario can be very complex.

 Image source: iOS AVPlayer Video Cache Design and Implementation